 - Malfunctioning equipment, machinery, or other defective product

 If you and your attorney bring a successful third-party claim, you may recover compensation for losses that workers’ comp does not cover.
 For example, you might receive the difference between your wages and the workers’ comp indemnity payment.
 You can also collect damages for your pain and suffering.

 Get in Touch With a Workers’ Compensation Attorney

 The workers’ compensation program can be beneficial when it runs smoothly, but it can also be a huge hassle.
-Our workers’ compensation lawyers at Ostroff Injury Law have over 30 years of experience handling these types of claims.
+Our workers’ compensation lawyers at Ostroff Godshall Injury and Accident Lawyers have over 30 years of experience handling these types of claims.
 Contact our firm today to schedule a free consultation.